William Tarasevich alias Taranko, was born on 22nd February 1889 in Grodensky gooberni Kobainskago nyder, Russia.

 On 28th March 1918 he was transferred to the 4th Battalion, Canadian Railway Troops at Bramshott Army Camp and posted to Purfleet on 12th April 1918, embarking on that day from Folkstone to Bologne and joining the 4th Battalion Canadian Railway Troops in the Field on 17th April 1918.

-William was sentenced to 3 days full pay for being absent without leave from 2/10/1918 to 8/10/1918 and unfortunately there were a number of visits to Casualty Clearing Stations for medical treatment between 3rd November 1918 and 15th November 1918 when he had injuries and abrasions to his right hand and face.
+William lost 3 days full pay for being absent without leave from 2/10/1918 to 8/10/1918.
+There were a number of visits to Casualty Clearing Stations for medical treatment between 3rd November 1918 and 15th November 1918 when he had injuries and abrasions to his right hand and face.

 William remained in the Field until 24th January 1919 when he was posted to Whitley Camp and then to Kinmel Army Camp to await repatriation to Canada.

 William was fatally wounded by a single bayonet strike to the abdomen and was dead on arrival at Number 9 Canadian General Hospital, Kinmel Park.